kennych418/FPGA_AudioVisualizer/README.md

 Internally, the mic_translator has several data buffers and counters controlled by sequential logic to translate i2S signals for the SPH0645 microphone.
 You can find more information about the i2S protocol from online or from the microphone's datasheet.
 The following chart summarizes each signal's function and reset value.

 The **FFT_Processor** module takes the audio data from the microphone, calculates the FFT, and outputs the corresponding frequency data.
+The inputs are the 125kHz system clock (clk), a reset button on the FPGA (reset), a flag signal that indicates when a new audio sample has been acquired (new_t), and all 16 sets of stored audio data from the mic_translator (t0[17:0] - t15[17:0]).
+The outputs are a flag signal that indicates when the FFT calculation is finished, and all 16 sets of frequency data (f0[23:0] - f15[23:0]).
+It should be noted that the FFT_Processor requires four clock cycles to complete each FFT calculation.

+Internally, there is a whole fuck ton of shit.

 ### Testbenches (*_TB.sv)
 The following testbench files were used to debug the their respective *.sv files.
 * clkdiv